Van Dyk presents the newest technologies for cost-efficient recycling

 As material streams continue to evolve, it drives the need for new and different processing methodologies.
 Van Dyk has always been committed to diligently researching new technologies that could help improve its customers’ bottom lines.

 “Today, we’re seeing the value of auger screens, and Van Dyk has partnered with Günther screens, the global leader and originator of spiral shaft screening technology,” Erik van Dijk says.

 “We are constantly searching the globe to find the best solution for our clients.
 We compare the technology out there to the customer’s goals and needs and put together the design we know will work best,” says Pieter van Dijk.

 The culmination of experience

 Van Dyk’s newest startup, a 40-tph facility built for WM in Houston was modeled after the company’s successful designs of the recent past.
 Pieter van Dijk led the design team by posing this question: “How can we take a design that we already know works and use today’s technology to make it more highly automated and more efficient?”

 The resulting system incorporates 14 optical sorters cleaning up paper and containers to make clean SCN, SRP and mixed paper grades.
 All fiber and container grades are sorted and quality controlled by optical sorters.
-There are only 7 human sorters needed throughout the facility (4 on presort, 2 on OCC quality control and 1 on aluminum QC).
+Fewer human sorters are needed throughout the facility, with only a few on presort, OCC quality control, and aluminum QC.

 A standout of the system’s state-of-the-art technology is DEEP LAISER, an artificial intelligence device that can recognize and eject black plastics (which cannot be seen on the infrared spectrum).
 DEEP LAISER is implemented on the SCN sort line.